fedluc/qupled/README.md

   * `--guess-write` can be used to run the code in "guess" mode by setting `--guess-write=1`.
 More information on what this means is given in the section [Guess and restart](https://github.com/fedluc/STLS/edit/master/README.md#guess-and-restart).
 Default `--guess-write=0` (the code runs in the normal mode and solves the theory specified by `--theory`)

   * `--iet-mapping` specifies what mapping to use between classical state points specified by &Gamma; and quantum state points specified by (r<sub>s</sub>, &theta;) for the IET-based theories (STLS-IET, qSTLS-IET).
+Default `--iet-mapping=standard`.
 Accepted options are:
      * `standard` : &Gamma; = 2&lambda;<sup>2</sup>r<sub>s</sub>/&theta;
      * `sqrt` : &Gamma; = 2&lambda;<sup>2</sup>r<sub>s</sub>/(1 + &theta;<sup>2</sup>)<sup>1/2</sup>
      * `linear` : &Gamma; = 2&lambda;<sup>2</sup>r<sub>s</sub>/(1 + &theta;)